 While the past year did not bring radical technology shifts in the mail and logistics industry, recognised trends have gained a footing and are increasingly colouring the market situation.

-For many people, however, particularly those involved in marketing, written communication is still in a strong position.
-Customer newsletters, brochures and marketing letters work best on paper.
+For many, particularly those involved in marketing, written communication is still in a strong position.
+Customer newsletters, brochures and marketing letters continue to work best on paper.
 The mailbox is also an attractive option for online shopping.
 The quantity of small parcels in the mailbox is increasing, compensating to some extent for declining letter volumes.

 Strong increase in e-commerce

-Delivery is a key aspect of an e-commerce transaction.
-Over a third of consumers say that delivery options are crucial when choosing an online store.
-Making the delivery process simple and smooth for consumers and adapting it to differing needs and wants requires close cooperation between everyone involved in the e-commerce value chain, including logistics operators.
+Product delivery is a key aspect of online shopping, and delivery alternatives are playing a decisive role in the choice of online stores.
+Making the delivery process simple and smooth for consumers, and adapting it to differing needs and wants, requires close cooperation between everyone involved in the e-commerce value chain, including logistics operators.

-Logistics companies in the Nordic Region are increasingly dependent on international alliances, or on having a presence in markets they are exporting to or importing from.
+Logistics companies in the Nordic region will either become dependent on international alliances or have a presence in markets they are exporting to or importing from, like Asia.
 Logistics hubs in Europe will become increasingly important due to the centralisation of production and warehousing.
-Having a presence and expert customer service in these hubs will be crucial in future for companies wishing to compete in the Nordic logistics market.
+Having a presence and good customer service in these hubs will be important for companies competing in the Nordic logistics market.

-Nordic mail and logistics operators also strengthened their positions via acquisitions in 2013.
-Most companies that remain independent of the major groups are either small or specialists in certain market niches.
+Acquisitions have played an important role for the Nordic mail and logistics companies in strengthening their positions.
+Interest in acquisitions was more subdued in 2014.
+Most companies that are still independent are either small or specialists in certain niches in the market.
 Some are also linked to major operators as subcontractors.
-More and more global and European logistics operators are establishing subsidiaries or separate businesses in the Nordic Region.
+More and more global and European logistics operators are establishing subsidiaries or separate businesses in the Nordic region.

-If we take a wider view of the logistics industry, encompassing parcels, goods, temperature-controlled transport, storage services and third-party logistics, however, there is intense competition between operators.
-There will still be movement in the operator market, and we expect to see further structural changes in the years to come.
+However, if we take a wider view of the logistics industry, i.e. parcels, freight, temperature-controlled transport, storage services and third-party logistics, there is intense competition between operators.
+There will still be movement in the operator market, and further structural changes are expected in the years to come.

 Focus on infrastructure and the environment

-The Nordic countries have relatively high rates of national increase compared with the rest of Europe, combined with high net immigration rates.
+The Nordic countries are experiencing population growth with relatively high birth rates compared with the rest of Europe, combined with high net immigration rates.
 Urbanisation is also continuing, and an increasing proportion of the population is concentrated around the major cities and regional hubs.

 Despite huge public investment in cities, the infrastructure is not keeping pace with the increase in vehicle traffic.
 Traffic is also creating increasing environmental and noise-related problems, resulting in a strong focus on railway expansion.
 Personal transport is prioritised, meaning that transfer of goods from road to rail is moving less quickly than we could wish for.
 Norway is working on renewing marine transport solutions in order to exploit this environmentally friendly mode of transport.

-Sweden and Finland are using longer, heavier articulated vehicles (25 metres/60 tonnes), which reduces the number of heavy goods vehicles on the roads as well as costs, fuel consumption and exhaust emissions.
-This is also being trialled in Denmark and Norway, and will become more common in the next few years.
+In Norway, Sweden and Finland longer, heavier articulated vehicles (25 metres/60 tonnes) are being used, which reduces the number of heavy goods vehicles on the roads as well as costs, fuel consumption and exhaust emissions.

-Throughout Europe, innovative solutions for local distribution in cities are being researched and tested.
-It is important for logistics companies to work closely with customers, the authorities and the expert ¬environment to identify good, future-oriented solutions.
+Throughout Europe, innovative vehicle solutions for local distribution in cities are being tested and researched.
+It is important for logistics companies to work closely with customers, the authorities and the expert environments to identify good, future-oriented solutions.